 It is better to use style numbers instead of style names when you are communicating with partners since not everyone speaks the same language and use the same letters.
 Therefore your style names may not make sense to them.

 The most important reason to introduce style numbers is for your own logistics and inventory management.
 You need a system in place in order to easily manage your garments in your stock shelves.

 Create a system

 Start by creating a number system that is consistent and that will function for you when you grow and expand your collection.
-It is your brand, and you can create any number system you want for your garments.
+It is your brand, and you can create any number of system you want for your garments.
 There are no certain industry rules you have to follow.
-It is important that you create a thought-through system early on, so that you don’t have to go back and change everything when the product development is in full progress.
+It is important that you create a thought-through system early on so that you don’t have to go back and change everything when the product development is in full progress.

 Here we will go over a style number system that we have created.
 You are more than welcome to use it and adjust it to your brand’s needs.